jrgross144/jrgross144.github.io/README.md

 - [ ] add more styling and color to make the page more appealing

 - [ ] add input sanitation to prevent odd behavior

+- [ ] add tests for input, mock JSON and integration tests